-You might have reservations about buying a pre-owned wedding dress, or maybe you just aren't sure where to start.
-In this post, we outline everything you need to know about buying a wedding dress from a reseller or former bride!
+You might have reservations about buying a pre-owned wedding dress, or maybe you just aren’t sure where to start.
+In this post, we outline everything you need to know about purchasing a previously-owned wedding dress from a reseller or former bride!

 Why buying a used wedding dress is the best idea for a budget savvy bride